We may earn money or products from the companies mentioned in this post. For more information, see our disclosure.

 Check out our Chi Air flat iron review to see if it’s a quality option for you!

 One of the most well-known names in straighteners has to be Chi.
-They were one of the brands that brought about a more professional revolution.
-People bought them because they wanted to be able to do salon quality styling at home.
+People bought this brand because they wanted to be able to do salon quality styling at home.
 As to whether or not that actually worked out, you can’t make a blanket statement.
 Some people really stand by this brand, while others consider it overpriced.

 With any device, the real issue is whether or not it’s features will fit for your hair type.
 As long as you know what your hair needs, finding the right device isn’t too difficult.

 For this particular device, there are a few features that I really like.
-And while it’s obvious that they would be beneficial while styling, I don’t see this device working for a wide variety of hair types.
+I’ve personally used this device, and can say that it’s effective for fine to medium hair types.